 Users can locate their Home feed on their Home dashboard or on its own page, depending on the layout the user or App manager has chosen.
-Through the feed, users can share thoughts, ask questions, and post Files, Links or Polls.
+Through the feed, users can share thoughts, ask questions, give recognition, tag other users or sites, and post Files, Links or Polls.
 Users can share posts with followers, with a site or with a specific person.

 Types of Home feed posts